halfzebra/create-elm-app/template/README.md

 ```

 Make sure the XHR requests set the `Content-type: application/json` and `Accept: application/json`.
-The development server has heuristics, to handle it's own flow, which may interfere with proxying of
+The development server has heuristics, to handle its own flow, which may interfere with proxying of
 other html and javascript content types.

 ```sh